Vietnam.vn - Nền tảng quảng bá Việt Nam

 Diarrhea

 Watery, loose stools occur within 24 hours of food poisoning.
-Diarrhea is often accompanied by an urgent need to defecate, bloating, or abdominal cramps.
-However, diarrhea may occur because of inflammation that causes the intestines to absorb less water and fluids.
+Diarrhea is often accompanied by an urgent need to go to the bathroom, bloating, or abdominal cramps.
+However, diarrhea can occur because inflammation causes the intestines to absorb less water and fluids.

 When eating some raw shellfish, especially oysters, you can get vibrio bacteria within 24 hours.
 Typical initial symptoms can be recognized as watery diarrhea, nausea, vomiting.
 People with severe poisoning often have symptoms of fever, chills, stomach cramps.